 You will find no bells and whistles in TenSun software.
 Our goal is to design activities that are simply interesting to the intended audience.
-Just as in the physical world, when a software lesson is sufficiently well designed, students respond.
+As in the physical world, when a software lesson is sufficiently well designed, students respond.
 Intrinsic motivation is engaged.
-TenSun's design facilitates self-directed mastery of the lesson.
+TenSun-lesson design facilitates self-directed mastery.

 We often use children’s voices in our applications, because children have responded well to them.
 We call on visual learning and listening skills whenever possible.
 We introduce text only when necessary.

-Lynne holds a master’s degree from Harvard University’s Graduate School of Education concentrating in Technology, Innovation, and Education.
-During 2000-2009, she was a parent and full-time, pro-bono consultant at Lexington Montessori School in Lexington, Massachusetts where she spearheaded technology-policy implementation and strategic planning for the School’s technology program.
+From 2000-2009, Lynne was a full-time, pro-bono consultant (and a parent) at Lexington Montessori School in Lexington, Massachusetts where she served on the Board of Directors spearheading technology-policy implementation and strategic planning for the School’s technology program.
 She was the 2009 recipient of Lexington Montessori School's Maria Montessori Award for outstanding service to the School.

 We hope that you enjoy our titles and find them useful.
-We invite you to share your comments by emailing feedback@tensuninteractive.com Thank you for your interest in TenSun.
+We invite you to share your comments by emailing feedback.
+Thank you for your interest in TenSun.

 |